How to monitor the server

 The metrics include:

-- user sign-on activity, failed authentications and denied authorisations;
+- user sign-on activity, failed authentications, denied authorisations;

 - access token issue;